 - Sexual dysfunction and irregular menstruation

-The most effective withdrawal method is detoxing at a certified medical facility, such as Royal Life Centers.
-While it is not common for heroin withdrawal to be life-threatening, it still presents the risk of serious complications.
-It is best to be in the care of trained medical professionals who can monitor vitals and administer medication to relieve symptoms.
+The most effective withdrawal method is to detox at a certified medical facility, such as Royal Life Centers.
+While it is uncommon for heroin withdrawal to be life-threatening, serious complications can occur.
+Thus, it is best to be in the care of medical professionals who can monitor vitals and administer medication to relieve symptoms.
 Minimizing discomfort is key when dealing with heroin withdrawal.
-The less discomfort a person experiences, the less chance they have of resorting back to heroin use just to not feel as “sick”.
-At Royal Life Centers, we abide by protocol to safely detox all of our guests and encourage them to move on to our residential inpatient program, where they can utilize resources like intensive therapy and case management.
+Due to the fact that the less discomfort a person experiences, the less chance they have of resorting back to heroin use just to not feel as “sick”.
+At Royal Life Centers, we abide by protocol to safely detox all of our guests and encourage them to move on to our residential inpatient program.
+Because at residential inpatient, guests can utilize resources like intensive therapy and case management.

 Should I seek treatment for heroin addiction?